 As you get older, you gradually begin to lose your flexibility and mobility.
 You can regain most of it, but you shouldn’t immediately begin to stretch like your 7-year-old self, since your body doesn’t move the way it used to.

 If you regularly exercise or do yoga, you might be able to start with more advanced stretches, but if getting up off the bed or picking something off the floor is a struggle, start with shorter stretches that will be easier on your body.

-A large portion of our bodies are made of water.
+A large portion of our bodies is made of water.
 If we get dehydrated, we cannot function as well as we should be able to.
-This is especially true for your muscles, as they require water to help them stay lubricated and moving smoothly.
+This is especially true for your muscles, as they require water to help them stay lubricated and move smoothly.

 Current amount of muscle fatigue.

 While it is important to thoroughly stretch after strenuous exercise, listen carefully to your body.
 Stretching is essential to helping your muscles recover, but if your body is too worn out, there is a greater chance of accidentally overstretching or pulling a muscle.

 Having a build-up of scar tissue or other medical conditions.